 Maureen knew that this was a divine connection and the Lord had provided a way for her to give back to her people in a way that truly makes a difference and is sustainable.
 Maureen is solution-minded and considers it a privilege and a blessing to serve on the board of Just One Africa.
 Maureen also places a high priority on family and loves to spend as much time with her family as possible.
-She and her husband, Tito, of 18 years reside in north Georgia with their 12-year-old daughter.
+She and her husband, Tito, reside in north Georgia with their teenage daughter.

 Joel earned a Master’s Degree in Accounting from the University of Wisconsin-Milwaukee in 2001.
 Since 2001, he has held a number of accounting and regulatory compliance roles, and currently works as a regulatory compliance consultant.
 Joel has long been interested in clean water projects and was excited at the opportunity to join the Just One Africa Team.
 As Treasurer, Joel assists primarily with business, finances, legal, and regulatory considerations and functions.